It is the applicant's responsibility

 The Directorate of Immigration may request additional data when special circumstances recommend this.

-A payment receipt must be submitted, if a residence permit application is paid for by bank transfer.
+A payment receipt must be submitted, if an application is paid for by bank transfer.

 The payment receipt should contain information about: